ceos-seo/odc-gee/README.md

 API](https://earthengine-stac.storage.googleapis.com/).

 ## Installation
+Preferred method is to use pip:
+`pip install -e odc-gee`

-The package can be installed using Python setuptools:
+Alternatively, the package can be installed using Python setuptools:
 `python setup.py build && python setup.py install`

-Alternatively:
-`pip install -e odc-gee`

 ## Configuration
 The scripts and python modules in this package use the following environment